BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 $make hello.prog
 ```

+The `.prog` target generates the program and sends it to the device's SPI flash, using `iceprog`.
-Then, to see the result
+To see the result, use:
 ```
 $cd ../..
 $make terminal